 The B20 aims to deliver concrete, actionable policy recommendations on priorities by each rotating presidency to spur economic growth and development.
 B20 bases its work on Task Forces (TFs), and Action Councils (ACs) entrusted to develop consensus-based policy recommendations to the G20 and to international organisations and institutions.

-SBF works with the business community and government agencies to nominate leading industry figures to provide inputs to the B20 recommendations delivered to G20 leaders at the end of each B20 cycle.
+SBF works with the business community and government agencies to engage leading industry figures to advocate for the interests of Singapore businesses and provide recommendations to G20 leaders.

 Founded in 1919, the International Chamber of Commerce (ICC) is positioned as the world business organisation representing more than 45 million companies in over 100 countries and spanning every private enterprise sector.

 SBF is the ICC National Committee in Singapore (ICC Singapore) and works with the relevant commissions and groups in the ICC to advance the interests of Singapore’s businesses in banking, sustainability, and arbitration and dispute resolution issues.

 For more information on ICC Singapore, please contact ICC Singapore using our Enquiry Form.

 In June 2019, SBF established the ICC Singapore Arbitration Group to promote ICC arbitration and other dispute resolution services in the region.
 We welcome arbitrators and Singapore's legal profession members to join this Group by submitting the Invite Form here to [email protected].

 SBF and ICC Singapore members have access to discounted publications and resources via the ICC Store and the ICC Digital Library.
 SBF and ICC Singapore members are entitled to 20% off all ICC publications if you input the promo code "ICCSIN_20" upon checkout.
 Click here to purchase.